Sadiq al-Gharyani: Political Career 2011–2014

-On 31 March 2016, Ghariani warned the Presidential Council (Libya) that the doors of jihad will open for at least 10 years if the presidency council under Seraj were to stay in Tripoli, and concluded by advising the Presidency Council to not arrive; and leave Tripoli.
+On 31 March 2016, Al-Gharyani warned the Presidential Council (Libya) that the doors of jihad will open for at least 10 years if the presidency council under Seraj were to stay in Tripoli, and concluded by advising the Presidency Council to not arrive; and leave Tripoli.

-On 22 July 2016, Cleric Sadek Al Ghariani along with Misrata militia leader Salah Badi and former Islamist-GNC-regime prime minister Omar al-Hassi were found to have facilitated the orchestration of a pro-Islamic based protest against the Presidential Council (Libya) in Tripoli over the presence of French special forces that were recently killed in the downing of their chopper over Benghazi.
+On 22 July 2016, Cleric Sadek Al-Gharyani along with Misrata militia leader Salah Badi and former Islamist-GNC-regime prime minister Omar al-Hassi were found to have facilitated the orchestration of a pro-Islamic based protest against the Presidential Council (Libya) in Tripoli over the presence of French special forces that were recently killed in the downing of their chopper over Benghazi.
 The protest was initially planned to be symbolic as protesters along western coast cities from Zuwara to Tripoli have set fire to French flags.
 However the protest turned political as the protesters demanded the UN agreed upon Presidential Council (Libya) (PC) headed by Fayez al-Sarraj to be dismantled or sacked and replaced by the more Islamic supreme revolutionaries’ council.